plsBoost/plsBoost/README.md

 # 👋 Hi there!

 Hello!
 I'm Adnan, a Computer Science student at UC Berkeley with a passion for developing innovative solutions and diving deep into the intricacies of modern software development.
-With a solid foundation in data structures, algorithms, computer architecture, and various programming languages, I am enthusiastic about contributing to open-source projects, enhancing application performance, and creating impactful user experiences.

 ## 🎓 Education